sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 ---

+# Reference Platform and Readiness

+The Atlas OEM Integration Pilot is built on:

+• DSIL SDK v1.0 (user-space + ROS2-ready integration)
+• Fusion V2 reference hardware platform

+These provide a **validated baseline for timing, telemetry, and integration behavior**.

+The pilot accepts OEM-specific inputs, including:

+• sensor stack
+• compute platform
+• mechanical and power constraints
+• software architecture

+Atlas is not delivered as a fixed product at this stage.

+The Fusion V2 platform establishes the reference architecture, while the OEM pilot defines the production configuration.

+---

 # Why Atlas (vs Internal Development)

-Robotics teams often consider building a custom synchronization and sensor integration layer internally.
+Building a custom synchronization and integration layer typically results in:

-In practice, this typically leads to:

-• fragmented timing implementations across sensors
+• fragmented timing implementations
-• inconsistent timestamp alignment strategies
+• inconsistent timestamp alignment
-• limited observability into synchronization state
+• limited observability
-• repeated engineering effort across robot programs
+• repeated engineering effort
-• increased long-term maintenance burden
+• long-term maintenance burden

-Atlas provides a pre-integrated infrastructure layer that addresses these challenges at the system level.
+Atlas provides a system-level infrastructure layer that standardizes these capabilities, allowing teams to focus on autonomy and product differentiation.

-The OEM Integration Pilot allows teams to:

-• avoid building and maintaining custom timing infrastructure
-• reduce integration complexity across heterogeneous sensors
-• gain system-level visibility into synchronization behavior
-• standardize sensor integration across current and future platforms

-This allows internal engineering teams to focus on **robot behavior, autonomy, and product differentiation**, rather than rebuilding infrastructure.

 ---